ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/kuberay-vs-legacy.md

 The Ray autoscaler communicates desired scale to the KubeRay operator via the RayCluster custom resource.

-#### Scalability
+### Scalability
-The KubeRay operator is more scalable than the legacy Ray Operator -- specifically the KubeRay operator can simultaneously manage more Ray clusters.
+The KubeRay operator is more scalable than the legacy Ray Operator.
+Specifically, the KubeRay operator can simultaneously manage more Ray clusters.

 **Legacy Ray Operator.** Each Ray autoscaler consumes nontrivial memory and CPU resources.